 Passwords are the key

-Make certain that the credentials you pick for your social media accounts are strong, reliable, and unforgettable.
+Ensure that the credentials you pick for your social media accounts are robust, reliable, and unforgettable.
 Not only the initial time but every time you switch or change to a digital platform.

 Again, you are in control of generating or changing a passcode.
 Every day, more than 500,000 passwords are stolen, and more than 1 billion accounts on various platforms are hacked, according to estimates.

 Your passcode must be one-of-a-kind and effortlessly memorized.
-If you use characters such as 'abcdef' or 'Dev56789,' for instance, your account and password are more likely to be compromised.
+If you use characters such as 'abcdef' or 'Dev56789,' your account and password are more likely to be compromised.

-As many as 51% of all users set passwords for both work and personal sites.
-So, if it is too simple to break, not only your personal data but also your professional data are at risk of being leaked.
+As many as 51% of all users set passwords for work and personal sites.
+So, if it is too simple to break, your data and professional data are at risk of being leaked.

-Keep it memorable and simple to recollect and memorise by using at least 8-12 characters with uppercase and lowercase letters.
+Keep it memorable and straightforward to recollect and memorize by using at least 8-12 characters with uppercase and lowercase letters.
 As per statistics, approximately 53% of people depend on their memory to maintain passwords.

 Upgrade and Update